 If you have dual membership, you will need to include both PSTR numbers on your tax return.

-2. Your 2020/21 Pension Input Amount
+2. Your Pension Input Amount

 This is the value of the growth of your pension benefits in the relevant Pension Input Period (PIP).
-The PIP for 2020/21 was 06 April 2020 to 05 April 2021.

 3. Your Pension Input Amounts for the last three years